 Bend your knees.
 Use your legs.
 Turn your shoulders.
 Extend your elbow at impact.
-Flick your wrists.
+Flick your wrist.
 These are just some of the verbal cues that we’ve all heard countless of times.
 Notice any similarities?
 Let me give you a hint...the focus of these instructions are directed exclusively towards a body segment or part.
 Is this type of feedback relevant?
 Does it help improve technique and ultimately, performance?
 Let’s take one of these examples and break it down.
 'Bend your knees'.
 How does a player interpret this cue?
 I mean how low should I bend my knees?
 Is a 90 degree bend more or less effective than a 100 degree bend?
 On which type of shot?
 Should one knee be bent more than the other?
 As you can see, this cue can be interpreted in a number of different ways depending on the athlete and the context.

 Note: The examples provided at the beginning of this article are all internally focused cues.

 External vs Internal Focus of Attention: What's the Difference?

 Let’s first define each type of attentional focus.
 External focus of attention is described as “where the performer’s attention is directed to the effect of the action” while an internal focus of attention is described as “where attention is directed to the action itself” (Wulf 2007).

 To clarify, external focus instructions are aimed at factors outside the body, like an implement, support surface, the trajectory of an object or a target.
 In tennis, for example, we could direct our focus to the racquet (it’s swing path for instance), the ball (it’s height, shape, spin, speed etc.) or hitting into a specific area of the court (target).
 Even from a physical training perspective, an external cue may be used.
 You could, for instance, direct attention to the ground.
 During a jump exercise for increased height/power, this type of cue could look something like this; “push the ground away from you” and/or “try to look above my hand” (or some other reference point).